emarashliev/simple-rag/README.md

 # Simple RAG System

-A Retrieval-Augmented Generation (RAG) system for querying board game rules using vector embeddings and LLMs.
+A Retrieval-Augmented Generation (RAG) system for querying vector embeddings and LLMs.

 ## Overview

 This project demonstrates a simple implementation of a RAG system that:

-1. Processes PDF documents containing board game rules
+1. Processes and extracts data from PDF documents
 2. Splits them into chunks and generates vector embeddings
 3. Stores these embeddings in a Chroma vector database
 4. Allows users to query the system in natural language
-5. Retrieves relevant context and generates accurate answers about game rules
+5. Retrieves relevant context and generates accurate answers

 ## Requirements